22 March 2013

-Material and Methods: 852 renal transplantation recipients, including asymptomatic CMV replication and CMV disease, received antiviral therapies of intravenous acyclovir or comprehensive anti-infection solution, mainly with intravenous ganciclovir.
+MATERIAL AND METHODS: 852 renal transplantation recipients, including asymptomatic CMV replication and CMV disease, received antiviral therapies of intravenous acyclovir or comprehensive anti-infection solution, mainly with intravenous ganciclovir.
 Effect, time, acute allograft rejection, and safety were analyzed during the antiviral therapy

-Results: The total effective rates were higher with ganciclovir in both asymptomatic CMV replication (98.96% vs. 84.90%) and CMV disease (96.29% vs. 50.36%).
+RESULTS: The total effective rates were higher with ganciclovir in both asymptomatic CMV replication (98.96% vs. 84.90%) and CMV disease (96.29% vs. 50.36%).
 Ganciclovir significantly shortened antiviral therapy duration in both asymptomatic CMV replication (15.0±2.3 days vs. 16.0±3.4 days) and CMV disease (19.7±3.1 days vs. 21.5±4.0 days).
 The acute allograft rejection incidences were significantly lower with ganciclovir in both asymptomatic CMV replication (8% vs. 14%) and CMV disease (11% vs. 22%).
 CMV-IEA was detected in renal grafts of patients with acute rejection.
 There was more CMV-associated acute rejection using acyclovir than using ganciclovir.
 Except for the higher incidence of anemia leucopenia and anemia with ganciclovir, the safety profiles of both drugs were similar.

-Conclusions: Comprehensive anti-infection solution, mainly with intravenous ganciclovir, can effectively treat CMV infection, shorten duration of therapy, and decrease acute rejection.
+CONCLUSIONS: Comprehensive anti-infection solution, mainly with intravenous ganciclovir, can effectively treat CMV infection, shorten duration of therapy, and decrease acute rejection.
 The few adverse effects had negligible effects on use of ganciclovir.